KripKrop72724/MORACRM/frontend/README.md

 - shadcn-ui
 - Tailwind CSS

+## Configuring the API URL

+API requests use the `VITE_API_URL` environment variable.
+Copy `.env.example` to `.env` and set this value to your backend's base URL before running the dev server or building the project.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/b3d448b1-4abf-4bd4-a26f-d424d27a7027) and click on Share -> Publish.